MicrosoftDocs/cpp-docs/docs/standard-library/map-class.md

 The first three constructors specify an empty initial map, the second specifying the type of comparison function (*Comp*) to be used in establishing the order of the elements and the third explicitly specifying the allocator type (*Al*) to be used.
 The key word **`explicit`** suppresses certain kinds of automatic type conversion.

-The 4th constructor specifies a copy of the map *Right*.
+The fourth constructor specifies a copy of the map *Right*.

-The 5th constructor specifies a copy of the map by moving *Right*.
+The fifth constructor specifies a copy of the map by moving *Right*.

 The 6th, 7th, and 8th constructors use an initializer_list from which to copy the members.